WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part6/LEDs/index.md

 ![](/Hardware/Reference/Components/LEDs/SomeLEDs.jpg)

-However, no matter what they look like, they're all basically the same to use and there are only practical circuit concerns; first, making sure the _polarity_ is correct, and second, limiting the current through them so they don't burn out.
+However, no matter what they look like, they're all basically the same to use and there are only two practical circuit concerns; first, making sure the _polarity_ is correct, and second, limiting the current through them so they don't burn out.

 The circuit symbol for an LED is a diode with arrows coming out of it, signifying the photon emission: